Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Scanning Images

-To generate an SBOM for a Docker or OCI image – even without a Docker daemon, simply run:
+To generate an SBOM for a Docker or OCI image – even without a Docker daemon, run:

 syft <image>